 BLS collects injury and illness data from private sector employers and state and local governments under a pledge of confidentiality in accordance with Confidential Information Protection and Statistical Efficiency Act of 2002 (CIPSEA), Title 5 of Public Law 107-347, and other applicable Federal law.
 This pledge of confidentiality does not extend to Federal agencies.
 BLS will electronically transfer Federal agency data from the OSHA forms to OSHA annually, after the end of each collection cycle.

-OSHA intends to develop specific instructions and guidance for Federal agencies, which will be issued annually through written memoranda, on how to submit the data to BLS using the available options.
+OSHA intends to develop specific instructions and guidance for Federal agencies, which will be issued annually through written memoranda, on how to Start Printed Page 47184submit the data to BLS using the available options.
 OSHA also intends to develop and maintain a page on its Web site listing the options for submitting the information, as well as specific instructions and guidance included in the annual memorandum to Federal agencies.
 The annual memorandum and Web page will also serve to notify Federal agencies about the development of new technologies or options for submitting injury and illness information.